 Thank you for your help.

-#2 Updated by Tammy Becker about 1 year ago
+#2 Updated by Tammy Becker over 1 year ago

 Noproj uses the match cube input by the user to (1) apply the match cube's summing mode to the output image (however the user can override the summing mode via the SOURCE parameter), and (2) apply the match's cubes SPICE blobs (i.e., camera pointing and position) to the output cube.
 The SPECS file defines an idealized HiRISE camera that is the full width of the focal plane (i.e., not broken up by CCD), has no camera distortion, and has the boresight defined at the focal plane center.
 (SPECS files should not be altered by the user).